RenRuu/block-07-workshop/README.md

 # block-07-workshop

-Please launch files in VScode and view via "Live Preview".
+Please launch files in VScode to view.